Vall d'Albaida: Geography

-The River Albaida runs through the comarca from south to north.
+The Albaida River runs through the comarca from south to north.

 Climate

 The area enjoys a typically Mediterranean climate, characterised by hot summers and relatively cold winters, with an average of two snowfalls per year.

-Population

-Vall d'Albaida has a population of around 90,000 inhabitants (2008).

 Municipalities

 The Vall d'Albaida comarca is composed of 34 municipalities.

 Culture

 Route of the Monasteries of Valencia

 The Route of the Monasteries of Valencia (GR-236) is a monumental and cultural route that connects five monasteries located in the south of the Province of Valencia.

 Of the four different itineraries available, three (by foot, by Mountain bike and on horseback) cross various comarques within Vall d'Albaida, following signposted riding trails, mountain trails, old roads and railroad tracks, and include the Monastery of the Corpus Christi and Xio Castle, both in the municipality of Llutxent.

 By foot, the route takes approximately 3–4 days.

 The Route was inaugurated in 2008.